-Fittingly, it was in the exact same spot 31 years prior, where he won the Golden Globe for best actor in a motion picture, comedy or musical, for Big, that he capped off his humorous, yet still remarkably thoughtful speech by giddily announcing, "I married a Greek babe...She was born right here in California, right here in Hollywood, but her folks are great, she's marvelous, Rita Wilson—thank you, babe, for marrying me.
-You made my year already...but thank you, Hollywood Foreign Press."
+That speech came 31 years after the Big star capped off his humorous yet thoughtful best actor in a motion picture, musical or comedy, acceptance on that same stage by giddily announcing, "I married a Greek babe...She was born right here in California, right here in Hollywood, but her folks are great, she's marvelous, Rita Wilson—thank you, babe, for marrying me.
+You made my year already."

-Since then, as they went on to have two children together, appear in a few of the same movies (including Hanks' directorial debut, That Thing You Do), walk miles of red carpets and attend countless award shows, and support each other through thick and thin, in sickness and in health, through a clean shave and the hubs' bushy white beard, they've become a walking study of how to make it work in Hollywood.
+As they went on to have sons Chet, 32, and Truman, 27, appear in a few of the same movies (including Hanks' directorial debut, That Thing You Do), walk miles of red carpets and support each other through thick and thin, in sickness and in health, through clean shaves and bushy white beards, they've become a walking study of how to make it work in Hollywood.

 The actor was already a young husband and father at the time, however, married since 1978 to his college sweetheart Samantha Lewes.
-They were parents to son Colin Hanks and daughter Elizabeth would be born in 1982.
+Son Colin Hanks was born in 1977 and daughter Elizabeth would arrive in 1982.

 So, life went on.

 But fate brought Wilson and Hanks back together a few years later on the set of the 1985 comedy Volunteers.
-Hanks had just had his big movie break in Splash, the role that launched him toward becoming the premiere leading nice guy of the 1980s and 1990s.
+Hanks was fresh from his big-screen breakout role in Splash, which launched him toward becoming the premiere leading funny-and-nice guy of the 1980s and 1990s.